 Hey everybody, happy New Year.
-Welcome to a new episode of endpoint enigma.
+Welcome to a new episode of Endpoint Enigma.
 I'm your host, Hank Schless.
 And we're excited to be kicking off 2021 with you.
 One of the things that is increasingly complicated for security professionals these days is how connected everything is, especially with the number of third party tools, applications, integrations, everything that people have.
 You know, for example, and in the mobile world, you may have a single app developer, able to push updates to millions of devices around the world.
-Now recently, we've been seeing a lot about a threat actor who has took advantage of that interconnectivity, and was able to push malware out to hundreds of government and private organizations.
-And my guess is you can guess that we're talking about solar winds.
-So joining us today to talk about this a bit is Timo master who is lookouts director of systems engineering, and a veteran of networking, cybersecurity, and infrastructure as well.
-So welcome to the show, Tim.
-Thanks.
-Thanks.
-I'm happy to be here.
+Now recently, we've been seeing a lot about a threat actor who took advantage of that interconnectivity, and was able to push malware out to hundreds of government and private organizations.
+And my guess is you can guess that we're talking about: SolarWinds.
+So joining us today to talk about this a bit is Tim LeMaster, who is Lookout’s director of systems engineering and a veteran of networking, cybersecurity, and infrastructure as well.
+So, welcome to the show, Tim.
 So, you know, this all kind of unfolded right around the holidays.
-We're still learning more every day, it seems there's a new extension on the report of you know, maybe who was responsible or who was affected?
-What was done?
-Can you kind of bring us up to date on what happened?
-And what we do know.
+We're still learning more every day, it seems there's a new extension on the report of, you know, maybe who was responsible or who was affected, what was done?
+Can you kind of bring us up to date on what happened and what we do know?

 Tim LeMaster 01:33